 - The somewhat-obscure Marvel Comics hero The Torpedo (see Rom: Spaceknight and New Warriors) got his supercostume from the dying scientist who had made it for an evil organization but then changed his mind... while he was waiting for an elevator.
 Then he just decided to put it on right then and there, which got him into a fight with Daredevil, who had been pursuing the scientist moments before!

 - The Transformers (Marvel): During the Matrix Quest, Nightbeat, Siren and Hosehead find themselves in a Whole-Plot Reference to The Maltese Falcon, when a dying alien hands Hosehead a mysterious statue in the middle of a gang shootout.
 Suddenly the trio find themselves being chased by two different gangs, who really want that bird statue, but which could be used to restore the planet they're on to a less crappy condition.

 - The Twelve: Fiery Mask secretly got his powers by confirming to the mortally-wounded previous Fiery Mask that his injuries were fatal, prompting this trope.
 Except the man's wounds were serious but he could have survived had Jack's I Just Want to Be Special not won out over his wanting to drive Fiery Mask to a hospital.

 - This tends to happen to Usagi quite a bit.
 More often than not, it turns into a MacGuffin Escort Mission.

-- Parodied multiple times in Takeshi Kitano's Getting Any?, where a dying gangster (it's the same gangster, dying multiple times) comes up to the protagonist and gives him something (a gun, a car, etc.) and says "Guard this for me, will you?"
-Hilarity Ensues.
+- Parodied multiple times in Getting Any ?, in which a dying gangster (it's the same gangster, dying multiple times) comes up to the protagonist and gives him something (a gun, a car, etc.) and says "Guard this for me, will you?"

 - Innerspace: After being shot, a scientist uses the last of his strength to inject nearby passer-by Jack with the syringe containing the miniaturized submersible.